One hundred Bible facts about the Sabbath

 36. He vindicated the Sabbath as a merciful institution designed for man's good.
 (Mark 2:23-28.)

 37. Instead of abolishing the Sabbath, He carefully taught how it should be observed.
 (Matthew 12:1-13.)

 38. He taught His disciples that they should do nothing upon the Sabbath day but what was "lawful" (Matthew 12:12.)

 39. He instructed His apostles that the Sabbath should be prayerfully regarded forty years after His resurrection.
 (Matthew 24:20.)
-See also is the Sabbath Commandment found in the New Testament.
+See also is the Sabbath in the New Covenant.

 40. The pious women who had been with Jesus carefully kept the seventh day after His death.
 (Luke 23:56.)

 41. Thirty years after Christ's resurrection, the Holy Spirit' expressly calls it "the Sabbath day,"(Acts 13:14.)

 42. Paul, the apostle to the Gentiles, called it the "Sabbath day" in A.D.
 45. (Acts 13:27.)
 Did not Paul know?
 Or shall we believe modern teachers, who affirm that it ceased to be the Sabbath at the resurrection of Christ?

 43. Luke, the inspired Christian historian, writing as late as A.D.
 62, calls it the "Sabbath day."
 (Acts 13:44.)